jhuckaby/pixl-server-web/README.md

 ### args.perf

-This is a reference to a [pixl-perf](https://www.npmjs.com/package/pixl-perf) object, which is used internally by the web server to track performance metrics for the request.
+This is a reference to a [pixl-perf](https://www.github.com/jhuckaby/pixl-perf) object, which is used internally by the web server to track performance metrics for the request.
 The metrics may be logged at the end of each request (see [Logging](#logging) below) and included in the stats (see [Stats](#stats) below).

 ### args.server

 This is a reference to the pixl-server object which handled the request.

+### args.id

+This is an internal ID string used by the server to track and log individual requests.

 ## Request Filters